 You violated an Uber policy that relates to safety or fraud.
 If Uber thinks you broke the rules or did something unsafe, they typically won’t change their mind about your deactivation.

 You receive several serious passenger complaints.
-Uber values the passenger experience, so it’s doubtful that Uber will reactivate you if too many passengers make a serious complaint.
+Uber values the passenger experience, so it’s doubtful that Uber will reactivate your account if too many passengers make serious complaints.

 How to avoid deactivation